 Our Dazaifu Tenmangu shrine was devotedly built by members volunteering their time and expertise daily, for a period of twelve months.
 The completion ceremony was performed on April 16 followed by a recreation of the elegant Kyokusui-no-en (Water Poetry Festival) at Ala Moana Park.
 The Heian aristocracy expressed their awe of nature through poetry in a gala called Kyokusui-no-en.
 Members donned ancient costumes and recited poems, re-enacting the elegant traditions of the Heian period.

-Rev. Seiji Takai, the Fourth Guji served as Chief Priest form 1971 to 1983, Although never formally ordained as a Shinto priest, he received training at Ishizuchi Jinja in McCully and won the approval of the officers upon the retirement of Rev. Sakai.
+Rev. Seiji Takai, the Fifth Guji served as Chief Priest form 1971 to 1983, Although never formally ordained as a Shinto priest, he received training at Ishizuchi Jinja in McCully and won the approval of the officers upon the retirement of Rev. Sakai.

 In May 1983, a dispute occurred between Rev. Takai and the shrine, dividing the membership into two factions.
 The legal battle ended with the dismissal of Rev. Takai in 1984, casting a dark shadow on the shrine as supporters of Rev. Takai resigned from the kyodan, unable to reconcile their differences with the opposing faction.
 An uncertain future awaited the Board of Directors as they embarked on a search for a new priest.